 6.7.
-Shipping Requirements and Transportation/Logistics
+Shipping Requirements and Transportation

-Responsibility for transportation arrangement and costs can be found on AAM's Purchase Order under Delivery Terms; listed will be an Incoterm with location.
-It is critical that Supplier follow all delivery requirements and the Incoterms to avoid delays in the supply chain.
+Responsibility for transportation arrangement and costs can be found on AAM's Purchase Order under Delivery Terms.
+It is critical the supplier follow all delivery requirements and incoterms to avoid delays in the supply chain.